 Watch for changes in behavior

-A teenager’s behavior can offer valuable insight into their state of mind.
-You might notice them pulling back from hobbies or sports they once adored.
-They may start skipping social events or retreating to their room more often.
+A teenager’s feeling can offer precious sapience into their state of mind.
+You might notice them pulling back from pursuits or sports they formerly adored.
+They may start skipping social events or retreating to their room more frequently.

 Look for withdrawal or isolation